sdipis/portfolio_site/README.md

 - information button (loads project.php)
 - previous slide (loads previous grid item)
 - next slide (loads next grid item)
+- close lightbox with the X found in lightbox menu (below image)
+- or close lightbox by clicking right on the image for painless operation

 ## Contact Form
 - The contact form is set up to email the information to spencer@dipidomain.com
 - I imported the email to my mail app on phone + macbook so I get live updates as people use it.
 - originally used a database to store messages which I am going to add back.
+- there is no confirm screen.
+I should add one.

 ## CMS